learn-co-students/nyc-web-102620/04-many-to-many/README.md

     ```
 __6. Repeat steps 4 & 5 with the Passenger class__

-- For an Passenger, find all their Rides
+- For a Passenger, find all their Rides
     - Passenger#rides
         ```Ruby
         # inside Passenger class